 More Info About My Practice

-My fees are $100 per 60-minute session.
+$130 per 60-minute session for individuals. $150 per 60-minute session for couples.
 Payment may be made at the time of services with cash, checks, & major credit cards or flexible spending accounts.
-Reduced rates available to those with financial need.

 Important Factors for Choosing a Therapist